-The most important part of that answer above is when I referenced how to provide bee pollen to your chinchilla and why it makes a difference.
+The most important part of that answer is the issue of quantity.
+We’ll get into that below, along with why it makes a difference.

-The rest of this discussion will break down what you need to know about bee pollen, why it is beneficial for your chinchilla, and how to provide it to your chinchilla safely and ethically.
+The rest of this article will break down what you need to know about bee pollen, why it is beneficial for your chinchilla, and how to provide it to your chinchilla safely.

-I have been in the exact same situation you are in currently when it comes to ensuring you provide the best care possible for your chinchilla.
+I have been in the exact same situation you are in currently.
+I know what it is like always worrying that you might make a mistake and not provide the best care possible for your chinchilla.

-Clearly, to provide the best care for your chinchilla, you also must provide the best diet possible.
+And clearly, to provide the best possible care, you also must provide the best diet possible.

-With bee pollen, it is not as easy as purchasing the bee pollen, a new chinchilla bowl, and giving them as much as they prefer.
+With bee pollen, it is not as easy as just purchasing the bee pollen and putting as much into the chinchilla bowl as your pet wants.

-It is meant to be limited.
+You definitely need to limit the amount.
 Otherwise, it may do more harm than good.

-Trust me, I have had a chinchilla die on me in recent years, and I never found out why and it was heartbreaking.
+Trust me, I have had a chinchilla die on me in recent years.
+I never found out why and it was heartbreaking.

-Since that happened, I have decided that I will be 100% certain with my 2nd chinchilla, “Asher” before I do anything that I am uncertain about.
+Since that happened, I have decided that I will be 100% certain with my 2nd chinchilla, before doing anything.

 Still, I was not doing so without polling Facebook community members, speaking to my local vet, and understanding the process as much as possible beforehand.

-So, I want to assume that you have ordered your bee pollen for your chinchilla or you are getting ready to purchase some bee pollen.
+I assume that you have ordered bee pollen for your chinchilla, or you are getting ready to purchase some bee pollen.

-Before you freely offer it to your chinchilla, I recommend this.
+Before you freely offer it to your chinchilla, here is what I recommend.

 Start with a few small granules of the bee pollen.

-Keep in mind that the bee pollen crushes easily, so grab it gently out of the bag and place a few granules with your chinchilla’s pellets in the bowl.
+Keep in mind that it crushes easily, so grab it gently out of the bag and place a few granules with your chinchilla’s pellets in the food bowl.

-Place it right on top of the pellets as well, so it is easy for you to notice if they go straight to it and eat it.
+Place it right on top of the pellets, so it is easy for you to notice if your chinchilla goes straight to it and eats it.

-After you do this a few times, you can begin offering closer to 15-20 granules a few times a week mixed into their pellets.
+After you do this a few times, you can begin offering closer to 15 to 20 granules a few times a week, mixed into the pellets.

-Once you hit your 15-20 granules a few times per week is when you need to stop.
+Once you hit your 15 to 20 granules a few times per week, it is time to stop.

-Now, this does not mean that you cannot offer more in small 3-4 granule quantities at a time as a treat during playtime or to get them to come back to you so you can place them back in the cage.
+Now, this does not mean that you cannot offer more in small 3 to 4 granule quantities at a time, as a treat during playtime, or to lure your pet to come back to you so you can place it back in the cage.

 Do you take more than 1 per day because it tastes good?

-We have a few more minor things to touch on before sending you on your way about bee pollen, so I want to knock out those considerations and wrap this up for you.
+We have a few more minor things to touch on, before sending you on your way, so let’s knock out those items and wrap this up.

 Now, keep in mind that I am not a vet, so I am speaking purely from experience with owning 1 chinchilla that has passed away and 1 that is currently doing excellent.